ohmu/node-posix/README.md

 * Installation: `npm install posix`
 * In your code: `var posix = require('posix');`

+## posix.chroot(path, options)

+Changes the root directory of the calling process to that specified in `path`.
+This directory will be used for pathnames beginning with `/`.
+The root directory is inherited by all children of the calling process.

+The working directory is also automatically set to the new root directory.

+NOTE: Please be aware of the limitations of `chroot` jails:

+* "Best Practices for UNIX `chroot()` Operations": http://www.unixwiz.net/techtips/chroot-practices.html
+* "How to break out of a `chroot()` jail": http://www.bpfh.net/simes/computing/chroot-break.html

+    posix.chroot('/somewhere/safe');

 ## posix.getppid()

 Returns the parent process's PID.